-POS 105 / POS 2020 - Introduction to Political Science - GT-SS1 3 Credits

-Focuses on a survey of the discipline of political science, including political philosophy and ideology, democratic and non-democratic governments and processes, and international relations.
+PSC 105 / PSC 2020 - Introduction to Political Science - GT-SS1 3 Credits Focuses on a survey of the discipline of political science, including political philosophy and ideology, democratic and non-democratic governments and processes, and international relations.
 This is a statewide Guaranteed Transfer course in the GT-SS1 category.
 (Contact hours - 45)

-POS 111 / POS 1011 - American Government - GT-SS1 3 Credits
+PSC 111 / PSC 1011 - American Government - GT-SS1 3 Credits

 Includes the background of the U.S. Constitution, the philosophy of American government, general principles of the Constitution, federalism, and civil liberties.
 Examines public opinion and citizen participation, political parties, interest groups, electoral process, and the structure and functions of the national government.
 This is a statewide Guaranteed Transfer course in the GT-SS1 category.
-(Contact hours - 45)

-POS 125 / POS 1025 - American State and Local Government - GT-SS1 3 Credits politics.
+PSC 125 / PSC 1025 - American State and Local Government - GT-SS1 3 Credits

+Emphasizes the structure and function of state, county, and municipal governments including their relations with each other and with national government.
+Includes a study of Colorado government and politics.
 This is a statewide Guaranteed Transfer course in the GT-SS1 category.
-(Contact hours - 45)

-Emphasizes the structure and function of state, county, and municipal governments including their relations with each other and with national government.
-Includes a study of Colorado government and

-POS 205 / POS 2005 - International Relations - GT-SS1 3 Credits
+PSC 205 / PSC 2005 - International Relations - GT-SS1 3 Credits